ghc/ghc/hadrian/README.md

 setting), `normal` (typically a box per build command), and `unicorn` (when `normal` just won't do).

+* `-V`/`--verbose`: run Hadrian in verbose mode.
+This makes commands print their stdout and produces slightly more output on a failure (including hadrian call stacks).

-* `--verbose`: run Hadrian in verbose mode.
-In particular this prints diagnostic messages by Shake oracles.
+* `-VV`: run hadrian in diagnostics mode: In particular this prints diagnostic messages by Shake oracles and full command lines for all commands.

 * `--lint`: run [Shake Lint](https://shakebuild.com/manual#lint) during the build to check that the build system is well formed.
 Note that the Lint check